TIBCOSoftware/snappydata/README.md

   "jobId": "1b0d2e50-42da-4fdd-9ea2-69e29ab92de2"
 }
 ```
-The output of the job can be found in AirlineDataJob_timestamp.out in the lead directory which by default is SNAPPY_HOME/work/localhost-lead-*/.
+The output of the job can be found in AirlineDataJob.out in the lead directory which by default is SNAPPY_HOME/work/localhost-lead-*/.
 You can explore the Spark SQL query plan on Spark UI which by default can be seen at http://hostNameOfLead:4040.

 #### Approximate query processing (AQP)
 OLAP jobs are expensive as they require traversing through large data sets and shuffling data across nodes.
 While the in-memory jobs above executed in less than a second the response times typically would be much higher with very large data sets.
 On top of this, concurrent execution for multiple users would also slow things down.
 Achieving interactive query speed in most analytic environments requires drastic new approaches like AQP.